yahoo/CaffeOnSpark/README.md

 Licensed under the terms of the Apache 2.0 license.
 Please see LICENSE file in the project root for terms.
 -->
+### Note: we're lovingly marking this project as Archived since we're no longer supporting it.
+You are welcome to read the code and fork your own version of it and continue to use this code under the terms of the project license.

 # CaffeOnSpark

 ## What's CaffeOnSpark?